mobxjs/mobx/README.md

 ## Example: ObservingComponent for React components

-MOBservable ships with a mixin and class decorator that can be used to subscribe React components to observables automatically.
+Mobservable ships with a mixin and class decorator that can be used to subscribe React components to observables automatically.
 The full JSX example can be found in this [fjsiddle](https://jsfiddle.net/mweststrate/wgbe4guu/)

 ```javascript